Rainer Schüttler: Coaching career

-After retirement, he began his coaching career and has coached Janko Tipsarevic, Sergiy Stakhovsky and Vasek Pospisil.
+After retirement, he began his coaching career and has coached Janko Tipsarević, Sergiy Stakhovsky and Vasek Pospisil.
 Since November 2018, he coached former world No. 1, Angelique Kerber.
 In July 2019, Kerber announced they had split on social media.

 Personal life

-In 2014 Rainer met Serbian Jovana Sesevic, whose sister Biljana is married to another former top 10 player, Janko Tipsarevic.
+In 2014 Rainer met Serbian Jovana Sesevic, whose sister Biljana is married to another former top 10 player, Janko Tipsarević.
 They married in 2015 and have two sons (Noah and Leon) and now mostly reside in Switzerland.